What is Probate?

 Can I appoint the executor of my will before I die?
 Is probate required in this case?

-You can specify who you would like the executor of the will to be in the will itself – often, this is a spouse or your solicitor.
+You can specify who you would like the executor of the will to be in the will itself – often, this is a spouse or your solicitor, depending on the complexity of your situation.
 Probate will still have to be applied for as usual but there is unlikely to be any conflicts regarding who should step up to become the executor.

 You must discuss your wishes with your proposed executor prior to writing their name into your will in this way – if you are in any doubt then discuss this with your solicitor when you write the will.

 At CUKQ we are keen to help you with every aspect of your personal finance, up to and including the division of your assets to your heirs.
-For more information on UK wills, life insurance, inheritance tax and more please read our library of informative articles.
+Please browse our library of informative articles for more information on wills in the UK, life insurance, inheritance tax and everything else you need to know about personal finance and insurance.